Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 A Master's thesis may not form the basis of a doctoral thesis, although students may continue in the same or a related research field.

 Article 9.
-Supervisor and tutor.
+Academic supervisor and administrative supervisor.

-If the partnership between the supervisor and doctoral student does not work out as it should, one or the other or both may ask the doctoral studies committee that a new supervisor be appointed, in accordance with a faculty recommendation.
-Such an application shall primarily be evaluated on the basis of the reasoning behind it, with the possibility of finding another suitable supervisor also taken into consideration.
+If the partnership between the academic supervisor and doctoral student does not work out as it should, one or the other or both may ask the doctoral studies committee that a new academic supervisor be appointed, in accordance with a faculty recommendation.
+Such an application shall primarily be evaluated on the basis of the reasoning behind it, with the possibility of finding another suitable academic supervisor also taken into consideration.

 1Amended by Article 8 of Regulation no. 1032/2019.